pgemos/llmgrapher/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see mkdocs.org for details │
+├── docs               <- Any documentation accompanying the project, whether is directly connected to it │                         like a software manual or indirectly connected to it like a task backlog.
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries │